jhmejia/minimal3/pages/updates.md

 Here I post short chronological updates about my life.
 Little snippets of what's going on.

+- **2024-04-14** Getting close to finishing my master's thesis that got interupted by chemo :) it's nothing spectacular, but it's getting close to the finish line.
+Only once it's done, I'll truly feel like the cancer fight is over.
+And of course it's going to linger with us (me and all the people I consider family) for the foreseeable future, but the acute phase will be done for!

 - **2024-03-12** Month and a week post surgery.
 Still residual pain but healing well.
 Exercising more and more - life will be good!
 It has to!

 - **2024-02-12** Surgery was a success, missing 3rd of my vertebrae but not really missing it - you know what I mean :) Still in a lot of pain but healing is happening.
 Actually seems like there will be an end to this journey